thinkshout/thinkshout/expertise/03-engagement-tools.md

   hero: marquee/engagement-tools.jpg
   icon: expertise/icon-tools.svg
 blurb: |
   Users experience nonprofits across channels, not departments.
 Every interaction is an opportunity to increase their engagement – or lose their support entirely.
 We help our clients break information out of silos and flow across their distributed third-party systems.
 We understand constituent management systems so well, we even developed our own.
-[Learn what RedHen CRM can do for you](http://redhencrm.com/).
 blurb_short: |
   Users experience nonprofits across channels, not departments.
 Every interaction is an opportunity to increase their engagement.
 points: |
-  - Constituent relationship management (CRM)
+  - Constituent Relationship Management (CRM)
   - Digital Experience Management
   - Salesforce and MailChimp Integration
   - Engagement Scoring